pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 category: Python
 ---

-*Last updated: December 2, 2019*
+*Last updated: December 8, 2019*

-The "Getting Started" section below walks you through the process of creating a simple Python script and setting up a virtual environment to run it in.
+The "Getting Started" section below walks you through the process of creating a simple Python app and setting up a virtual environment to run it in.
 The "Things to know" section provides additional context and other tips to get you up and running with Python.

 ## Getting started ##

 1. Make sure you have Python 3 installed: `python3`
     * If you don't, install it.
+For Mac, see [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/).
 1. Create a directory for your app: `mkdir <my-app>`
 1. Create an app.py file: `cd <my-app> && touch app.py`
-1. Add the following code to app.py, making sure that no undesired whitespace is added:
+1. Add the following code to app.py:

    ```python
    name = ""